KyleNBurke/KyleNBurke.github.io/internal_collisions/README.md

 1. If the line segment forms a convex angle with an adjacent line segment, the adjacent line segment's isolated vertex is included.
 2. If the line segment forms a concave angle with an adjacent line segment, the line is extended.

-This will garuntee we the collision detection algorithm will never spit out an internal collision normal.
-One thing to note, is the generated collision hull will have a minimum of 2 vertices (concave-concave case) and a maximum of 4 (convex-convex case).
+This will garuntee our collision detection algorithm will never spit out an internal collision normal.
+One thing to note, the generated hull will have a minimum of 2 vertices (concave-concave case) and a maximum of 4 (convex-convex case).

-## Moving to three deminsions
+## Moving to Three Deminsions

 Use the same basic principals, we can apply the solution in three dimensions too.
 Now, we'll consider a cube sliding across a collection of connected triangular faces.